What is Linux?

 This will install the program.
 We add ‘sudo’ in the beginning to run the command with admin/root user privilege.
 It will list the names of the programs and the dependencies that it is going to install, and you need to confirm by typing ‘y’ when asked.

-If the app is not available on the main apt repository, then you can try the snaps or flatpaks.
+repository, then you can try the snaps or flatpaks.
 I am not going through it in detail in this guide, but you can know that it is a way for an app to be easily distributed across all linux distributions easily.
 Usually, the snapstore is automatically installed on Ubuntu.

 If it is not available in any of the repositories that I have mentioned (which is highly unlikely), all you need to do is go to their website, and they will give you instructions to install it from their.
 This may include downloading the binary from their site and then installing it.
 If you are using a Debian based distro, the binary file will end with ‘.deb’ (similar to .exe in windows).
 Download it and try to open it.
 Mostly, your system will have a program installed it which is capable of recognizing the file and installing it for you.